enthought/distarray/docs/source/index.rst

 ===================

 The DistArray package provides dense, multidimensional, distributed-memory arrays for Python.
-These arrays are designed to look and feel just like `NumPy`_ arrays but to take advantage of parallel architectures with distributed memory.
+These arrays are designed to look and feel like `NumPy`_ arrays but to take advantage of parallel architectures with distributed memory.
 It is currently under heavy development, so things may change quickly!

 DistArray is targeting users who